dvdred/mint-themes/ConkyThemes/CyanNet/README.md

 # Prerequisites
 The ```conky``` software is *required* and ```conky-manager``` is useful to run the dual panel included in this theme.
-For *conky-manager* I used the next repo:
+For *conky-manager* I used the following repo:
 ```sudo add-apt-repository ppa:teejee2008/ppa; sudo apt update```

 # Install the theme: